Kodály method: Materials

 Kodály-method materials are drawn strictly from two sources: "authentic" folk music and "good-quality" composed music.
 Folk music was thought to be an ideal vehicle for early musical training because of its short forms, pentatonic style, and simple language.
 Of the classical repertoire, elementary students sing works of major composers of the Baroque, Classical, and Romantic music eras, while secondary-level students sing music from the twentieth century as well.

 Kodály collected, composed, and arranged a large number of works for pedagogical use Along with Béla Bartók and other associates, Kodály collected and published six volumes of Hungarian folk music, including over one thousand children’s songs.
 Much of this literature was used in Kodály method song books and textbooks.
 High quality music was needed in short and simple forms in order to bridge the gap between folk music and classical works.
 For this purpose, Kodály composed thousands of songs and sight-singing exercises, making up sixteen educational publications, six of which contain multiple volumes of over one hundred exercises each.
 Kodály’s complete pedagogical works are published collectively by Boosey & Hawkes as The Kodály Choral Method.

+Some pedagogical tools that are particularly useful for Elementary Music Educators include: Susan Brumfield's "First We Sing" books, Joy Nelson's "The Music Effect Kindergarten" books, and Zoltan Kodály's "333 Reading Exercises".
+These materials are essential to understanding the Kodály specific sequence of instruction.

+In the Kodály Approach: Sequence of Conscious Concepts adapted by Ann Kay, there are level K-5 categories of rhythm, melody, harmony, and form that perfectly follow the flow of instruction.
+Ranging from learning high/low to harmonic minor, single melody to I-IV-V, and call-response to tonal answers, students will be able to get a successful primary music education from kindergarten through 5th grade.

 Results

 Studies have shown that the Kodály method improves intonation, rhythm skills, music literacy, and the ability to sing in increasingly complex parts.
-Outside music, it has been shown to improve perceptual functioning, concept formation, motor skills, and performance in other academic areas such as reading and maths.
+Outside music, it has been shown to improve perceptual functioning, concept formation, motor skills, and performance in other academic areas such as reading and mathematics.